royal203/Cleaning-Robot-Simulation/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 open source license.

 # Acknowledgements